natcap/invest.users-guide/source/sediment_retention.rst

 How it works
 ------------

 The InVEST sediment retention model employs the Universal Soil Loss Equation (USLE) from Wischmeier & Smith (1978) at a grid cell scale, together with a grid cell scale sediment retention approach for sediment deposition.
-The basic grid cell-scale export calculation integrates information on land-use/land-cover (LULC) patterns, soil properties, elevation, rainfall and climate data to estimate soil erosion (USLE) from a grid cell (i,j):
+The basic grid cell-scale export calculation integrates information on land-use/land-cover (LULC) patterns, soil properties, elevation, rainfall and climate data to estimate soil erosion (USLE) from a grid cell :math:`i`:

-.. math:: USLE_{i,j}=(R \cdot K \cdot L \ cdot S \times C \times P)_{i,j}
+.. math:: USLE_{i}=(R \cdot K \cdot L \cdot S \cdot C \cdot P)_{i}

 where *R* is the rainfall erosivity, *K* is the soil erodibility factor, *LS* is the slope length-gradient factor, C is the crop-management factor and P is the support practice factor.